How to Write a Job Ad That Stands Out From Competition

 - Job Location: The office location and job location are slightly different.
 A job location correlates to your candidate pool.
 Larger cities have a larger pool of talent.

-- Job Summary: Create a brief description of the role’s core objectives and sell the benefits of working for your team.
+- Job Summary: Create a brief summary of the role’s core objectives and sell the benefits of working for your team.

 - Responsibilities: Put together a list of the role’s tasks and purpose.